poucotm/Verilog-Gadget/README.md

 ```

 * **Verilog Gadget: Insert Header**
-	- Insert header-description from the file specified in settings
+	- You can insert your own header-description as your format from the file specified in settings
 	- {DATE} will be replaced with current date
 	- {YEAR} will be replaced with this year
 	- {TIME} will be replaced with current time